Sleeping Twice Per Day for Greater Efficiency

 5. After a few days of this, begin to decrease the amount of sleep per day.
 You can get down to about 75 or 80 percent of your original daily sleep need.
 This is possible because during each sleep the initial 90-minute cycles are the deepest and the most productive.

-As of this writing (2005 October) I have done this twice, for about a month each time.
+As of 2005 October I had done this twice, for about a month each time.
 I was able to make it work with my job because I was an engineer with flexible hours and was able to take a longer break during the middle of the day in exchange for working late.
 The first time I had to stop when it got too hot to sleep in the car (which was the only place I had available for my daytime sleep on weekdays).
 Your lifestyle and employer may vary.

 The experience is surreal — it feels like there are twice as many days per week.
 I found myself thinking it was Tuesday when it was really Monday, etc. Also, if one of your wake periods is dedicated entirely to non-work activity (and if you have a typical 5-days per week work schedule), it results in the feeling that you have every other day off with 5-day weekends.